GNUSim8085/GNUSim8085/README_OSX.md

 $ sudo ninja install
 ```

+Note: If you are using brew to install dependencies then simply run command
+'brew bundle' from the source root.
+This will fetch all the necessary packages.

 ## Install from source using autotools build system
 To install from source, run the following commands